MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-hybrid-federated-search.md

 [!INCLUDE[appliesto-2013-2016-2019-SPO-md](../includes/appliesto-2013-2016-2019-SPO-md.md)]

-A SharePoint hybrid environment enables you to provide hybrid solutions that integrate functionality and data access between services and features of SharePoint Online in Microsoft 365 and SharePoint Server.
-With SharePoint hybrid federated search, user searches from a Search Center display hybrid results—that is, results from both the SharePoint Server 2013 and SharePoint Online search indexes.
+A SharePoint hybrid environment enables you to provide hybrid solutions that integrate functionality and data access between services and features of SharePoint in Microsoft 365 and SharePoint Server.
+With SharePoint hybrid federated search, user searches from a Search Center display hybrid results—that is, results from both the SharePoint Server 2013 and SharePoint in Microsoft 365 search indexes.

 ## Options for displaying hybrid federated search solutions